Skip to content

 Tow trains provide automated fork-free pallet and item handling.
 They are the perfect choice for just-in-time delivery.

-Semi-automated shuttles provide high-density, deep storage solutions with an 80% space utilisation rate.
-They guarantee increased throughput and are ideal for coldstore operations.
+Automated shuttles provide high-density, deep storage solutions with an 80% space utilisation rate.
+They guarantee increased throughput and are ideal for cold store operations.

-AGVs provide a much-needed guarantee of efficiency and productivity gains within a warehouse environment.
-However, they are not always the right choice.
-To help you discover whether warehouse automation would work for your needs, we have developed a blueprint to help.
+Automated guided vehicles provide significant efficiency and productivity gains in a warehouse environment.
+However, they may not be the right choice for every operation.
+To determine if warehouse automation with AGVs suits your needs, we have a blueprint to help guide your decision-making process.